laboon/ebook/text/98_glossary_of_terms.md

 __Interruption__: In __security testing__, an attack on __availability__, such as a __DDoS attack__ or pulling the plug from a network switch.

 __Invariant__: In __property-based testing__, a property that should always hold for a function or method.
 For example, a sorting method which accepts an unsorted array should always return an array with the same number of elements as the unsorted original.

+__Keylogger__: Software which stores all keys that were pressed by the user, usually to be transmitted to, or retrieved by, an attacker.

 __Key Performance Indicator__: A __performance indicator__ that is considered of primary importance in the development of the system.